-Japanese and Korean cuisines are enjoying increasing popularity in Germany, supported by travel, specialist foodservice and retail formats and media coverage of both cultures.
-Moreover, both types of cuisine are perceived as particularly healthy, which could create opportunities for Asian speciality drinks over the forecast period.
+Japanese and Korean cuisines have gained popularity in Germany, due to factors such as travel, specialised foodservice and retail formats, and media coverage of both cultures.
+Both cuisines are seen as healthy, which presents potential opportunities for Asian speciality drinks in the market.

 Delivery: